Li Xin (Western Liang): Reign

-Li Xin made his uncle Song Yao the prime minister, but meanwhile carried out cruel punishments and favored palace construction projects, both of which made the people feel burdened.
+Li Xin made his uncle Song Yao the Libationer of the Military Council, around the same level as chief minister.
+Li Xin carried out cruel punishments and favored palace construction projects, both of which made the people feel burdened.
 He also made plans to attack Northern Liang, further burdening his state.

 Later in 417, Juqu Mengxun tried to trick Li Xin by having his governor of Zhangye Commandery (張掖, roughly modern Zhangye, Gansu), Juqu Guangzong (沮渠廣宗) pretend to surrender to Li Xin.
 Li Xin, as requested by Juqu Guangzong, mobilized forces to try to relieve Juqu Guangzong at Zhangye, and Juqu Mengxun waited to ready to ambush Li Xin.
 However, on the way to Zhangye, Li Xin realized that there was a trap, and he withdrew.
 Juqu Mengxun tried to attack him, but he defeated Juqu Mengxun.

 In 418, Juqu Mengxun attacked Western Liang again, and Li Xin was preparing to meet him in battle.
 His official Zhang Tishun (張體順) persuaded him against it, however, and instead he stayed in his capital Jiuquan (酒泉, in modern Jiuquan, Gansu), and Juqu Mengxun, not willing to siege the city, withdrew.
 Later that year, because he had previously sent messengers to Jin, offering to be a vassal, Jin created him the Duke of Jiuquan.

 In 419, with Li Xin's punishments and construction projects overburdening his people, his officials Zhang Xian (張顯) and Fan Cheng (氾稱) advised him to be more lenient and more thrifty, pointing out that he would otherwise not be able to defeat Juqu Mengxun.
 Li Xin ignored their advice.

 In 420, Juqu Mengxun set another trap for Li Xin.
 He pretended to attack Western Qin's city Haomen (浩亹, in modern Haidong Prefecture, Qinghai), but once reaching Haomen, immediately withdrew and hid his army at Chuanyan (川巖, near Zhangye).
 Li Xin, believing wrongly that Juqu Mengxun's defenses were down, decided to attack Zhangye, against the advice of Song Yao and Zhang Tishun.
 Princess Dowager Yin also spoke against it, pointing out that he had insufficient strength to conquer Northern Liang and warning him that a defeat would destroy his state.
 He ignored them, but as they had predicted, as he approached Zhangye, Juqu Mengxun intercepted him and defeated him.
 His generals then advised him to quickly withdraw to Jiuquan, but Li Xin, stating that he had disobeyed his mother and would only be able to see her again after a victory, engaged Juqu Mengxun again, suffering an even greater defeat, and he was killed in battle.
-Juqu Mengxun quickly captured Jiuquan, and by 421 would take over the rest of Western Liang territory.
+Juqu Mengxun quickly captured Jiuquan, and by 421 would take over the rest of Western Liang territory, marking its end.